NicksPatties/portfolio-site/src/content/blog/scraping-limp-bizkit-setlist-data-part-2.md

 );
 ```

-The `foreign key` command creates a relationship between a performance, concert, and song tables.
-A performance contains a reference to one song and one concert.
+The `foreign key` command creates a relationship between performances and concert tables, and performances and song tables.
+A performance contains references to one song and one concert.
 Take a look at this line below:

 ```sql
 concertId integer not null,